Now Reading

 It was only in these last few years that the Junction City Police Department asked the FBI for help in this cold case.
 “Several Detectives over the years have looked at the [Beverly Ann Ward] case,” Police Capt.
 Trish Giordano said back in 2018.
 “When I took over investigations, I made it one of my goals to see if anything more could be done to try and solve the case.”

-Authorities have ruled out Beverly’s relatives are suspects.
+Authorities have ruled out Beverly’s relatives as suspects.

 At the time of her disappearance, Beverly Ann Ward stood 4 feet 8 inches to 5 feet tall and weighed approximately 54 to 60 pounds.
 She had black/dark brown hair and brown eyes.
-Beverly was born with an extra bone (partial finger), has moles on face, and a mark on her chest.
+Beverly was born with an extra bone (partial finger).
+She also has moles on her face and a mark on her chest.
 She was last seen wearing a green nightgown and blue underwear.
-Beverly would be 55-years-old at the time of this publication.
+Beverly would be in her 50s at the time of this publication.

 See Also